- 2nd Saturday Fuel Sale

 Watsonville’s airport is the tri-county’s busiest per number of operations and based aircraft.
 The Airport supports many activities including private flying, flight training, ground school, aircraft rental, maintenance, air ambulance, law enforcement aviation, air charter, skydiving, and many other aviation related business concerns.

 In 2012 the Federal Aviation Administration’s (FAA) study of 2,455 General Aviation Airports highlighted Watsonville Municipal as a representative example of a “Regional Airport”.
 The FAA reiterated KWVI’s function as an emergency preparedness and response entity, a critical portal to community access, a driver of commercial and economic activities and a destination with it’s own special attributes and offerings.

 KWVI is well known for it’s dedicated volunteer organizations including Civil Air Patrol Squadron 13, Experimental Aircraft Association Chapter 119, Monterey Bay Ninety-Nines and the Watsonville Pilots Association.
-This “Home Town Airport” is also host of the annual Watsonville Fly-In and Air Show.
+This “Home Town Airport” is also host of the annual Watsonville Fly-In.

 As a gateway to California’s Central Coast the Watsonville Municipal Airport offers residents and visitors the opportunity to realize the value a classic General Aviation Airport brings to the city, county and country.